Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Discussion

-Currently, \xp~ does not support directly adjusting the threshold on the frontend.
-In our user study, one participant mentioned that different pathologists might have different thresholds to justify whether a piece of evidence is positive ---
+Currently, \xp~ does not support directly changing the threshold for a positive result with the interface.
+In our user study, one participant mentioned that different pathologist might have different thresholds to call whether a piece of evidence is positive ---

 \quo{``I only call the characteristic mitoses \dots other pathologists might have different thresholds.}{7}

 Further, dealing with false positives and false negatives is another issue with the fixed-threshold scheme.
 From our study, we found out that pathologists would prefer high-sensitivity results that include some false positives rather than high-specificity results that have false negatives ---